Halleyscomet0855/nvim-config/README.md

 - Refactoring
 - debugging.
 Is this really necessary?
 Unsure of what to do with it, it seems like a major pain in the ass to config.
 - Rechecking of lsp and treesitter functions.
 Need to check whether or not it's still going.
+- vim.wiki, for writing essays and the like.
+Likely to have multiple dependencies, such as:
+    - Pandoc
+    - LaTeX (which I don't understand)
+    - Some kind of Focus mode editor? that let's my current line be centered.
+Not sure yet, but eh.
+    - Zotero, or a reference manager.
+Unfortunately, that does mean I need to actually figure out how to generate .bib files for Pandoc.